COVID-19 pandemic: North America

 In March 2020, as cases of community transmission were confirmed across Canada, all of its provinces and territories declared states of emergency.
-Provinces and territories have, to varying degrees, implemented school and daycare closures, prohibitions on gatherings, closures of non-essential businesses and restrictions on entry.
+Provinces and territories, to varying degrees, implemented school and daycare closures, prohibitions on gatherings, closures of non-essential businesses and restrictions on entry.
 Canada severely restricted its border access, barring travellers from all countries with some exceptions.
 Cases surged across Canada, notably in the provinces of British Columbia, Alberta, Quebec and Ontario, with the formation of the Atlantic Bubble, a travel-restricted area of the country (formed of the four Atlantic provinces).
 Vaccine passports were adopted in all provinces and two of the territories.
-Per a report on 11 November 2022, Canada is facing a surge in influenza, while COVID-19 is expected to rise during winter.
+Per a report on 11 November 2022, Canadian health authorities saw a surge in influenza, while COVID-19 was expected to rise during winter.

 South America

 The COVID-19 pandemic was confirmed to have reached South America on 26 February 2020, when Brazil confirmed a case in São Paulo.
 By 3 April, all countries and territories in South America had recorded at least one case.
 On 13 May 2020, it was reported that Latin America and the Caribbean had reported over 400,000 cases of COVID-19 infection with 23,091 deaths.
-On 22 May 2020, citing the rapid increase of infections in Brazil, the World Health Organization WHO declared South America the epicentre of the pandemic.
+On 22 May 2020, citing the rapid increase of infections in Brazil, the WHO declared South America the epicentre of the pandemic.
 As of 16 July 2021, South America had recorded 34,359,631 confirmed cases and 1,047,229 deaths from COVID-19.
 Due to a shortage of testing and medical facilities, it is believed that the outbreak is far larger than the official numbers show.